maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 Double or triple buffering lets an application prepare a new image while another buffer remains in use.
 Fences tell consumers when asynchronous work has completed.
 Wayland frame callbacks help clients pace new work.
 Buffer-release events tell a client when the compositor has finished with a buffer.
 KMS can accept fence state and later send a page-flip or completion event.

-An output presentation does not occur once for every application frame.
+Output presentation follows its own cadence.
 The compositor builds monitor output frames from the latest usable buffers.
 It can reuse one client's buffer across many output frames, skip an intermediate client buffer, or present while another client remains unchanged.

 ## 12. Zooming into the Radeon 780M display side

 The word "GPU" hides separate hardware blocks.
-That distinction explains why a display can wedge without a logged graphics-ring timeout.
+A display engine can wedge while the graphics ring keeps running.

 {{< mermaid >}}
 flowchart LR